PoJD/hawa/README.md

 * Right click on hawa -> Configure -> Convert to AngularJS project
 * Right click on hawa -> Configure facets, check Dynamic Web Module, enter homeAutomation as context root, src/main/webapp as web contents
 * Edit your maven settings.xml and add a definition of a server, call it TomcatServer and add your username and password you setup in your maven manager app (or change pom.xml accordingly if you use a different container
+* Edit email.properties, replace the text REPLACE with your own email properties (server and user and other properties).
+See applicationContext.xml for more details.
+COnsider ignoring this file in git from that moment on.
 * Deploy hawa on a local server and enjoy!
 * To deploy latest version on Rpi (assuming you run on tomcat): mvn clean install tomcat7:redeploy -Prpi